1978. Labelled, dated and signed by the maker. Also stamped internally underneath the front and on the heel slipper.

 Although it has had work done on it, the guitar is in ready-to-go, concert-worthy condition.

 The front has two cleated cracks below the bridge, more or less in line with the 6th and 1st strings.
-Both are tight closed and stable.
+Both are tight closed and stable; one more so than the other.
 There is also one repaired drying crack up to the left of the fingerboard - of little consequence.

 The front was re-polished some time ago - and the back, sides and neck have just been re-polished simply because the old polish was flaking away and look very scruffy - and at the same time, it has just been perfectly re-fretted.